GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. If you are not prompted then you will need to manually rename the class and then change all references to the class to **PictureBot**.
 You will know if you missed one when you attempt to build the project.Click **Yes** for the pop-up as same as in the below image.

     ![](./21.png)

+1. After renaming, we will see the PictureBot.cs file in Bots folder.

     ![](./22.png)